chrsmrrs/k-gnn/README.md

 # Weisfeiler and Leman Go Neural: Higher-order Graph Neural Networks

-This is the source code for the AAAI submission `#3463`: **Weisfeiler and Leman Go Neural: Higher-order Graph Neural Networks**.
+This is the source code for the AAAI 2019 paper **Weisfeiler and Leman Go Neural: Higher-order Graph Neural Networks**.

 ## Installation